The Frizzled Leek

 shrimp salad stuffed avocados over head shot this recipe

 My inspiration for this shrimp salad came from the award-winning restaurant Eleven Madison Park.
-The combination of diced apple and fresh tarragon make this the BEST shrimp salad recipe.
+The combination of diced apple and fresh tarragon makes this the BEST shrimp salad recipe.

 To keep it Whole30 and Paleo-friendly we use an avocado mayo as the base for this salad.
 We gently cook our shrimp in a flavorful poaching liquid containing lemon, celery, carrots, herbs, and peppercorns.